Milda85/UMI_parallel/README.md

 ## Overview

-`UMI_parallel` is designed to facilitate the parallel processing `umi_tools extract` and `umi_tools dedup`.
+`UMI_parallel` is designed to facilitate the parallel processing of `umi_tools extract` and `umi_tools dedup`.
 The primary motivation for creating this tool was to address a limitation of the current `umi_tools`—its inability to utilize parallel processing.
 The tool is designed to be used in a UNIX-like environment and is implemented as a shell script that utilizes GNU Parallel for parallel processing.

 ## Prerequisites

 Before using `UMI_parallel`, ensure you have the following software installed and available in your system's PATH:

-- [umi_tools](https://github.com/CGATOxford/UMI-tools): Required for UMI extraction from sequencing data.
+- [umi_tools](https://github.com/CGATOxford/UMI-tools): Required for UMI processing.

 ```
 conda install -c bioconda -c conda-forge umi_tools